pham-dinh-thai/bookify-ecommerce-bookstore/README.md

 - `OrderCanceled`: sent when a customer cancels their order.

 Order emails are dispatched only after the related order transaction succeeds.

+Wishlist alert emails:

+- `BookPriceDecreased`: sent when a wishlisted book's price drops.
+- `BookRestocked`: sent when a wishlisted book is back in stock.
+- `BookDiscountUpdated`: sent when a wishlisted book gets a discount.

+Wishlist alerts are fired from domain events and deduplicated per `(bookId, userId)` with a Redis cooldown of 7 days.

 ### AI Chatbot